Microlocal Morse theory of wrapped Fukaya categories: Examples

-For more general $\mathbf{T}$ this equivalence is known to be false, though $\Coh(\mathbf{T})$ conjecturally still embeds into the Fukaya--Seidel category of the Hori--Vafa mirror restricted to an open subset in $\CC$ containing some of the critical values of the superpotential, see \cite[\S 5]{aurouxkatzarkovorlovprojective} or \cite{abouzaid-toric}.
-It may be interesting to explore this conjecture using the present methods.
+Note that Corollary \ref{wrappedcoh} gives an equivalence in the general (non-Fano, non-compact, singular, and stacky) case, although this equivalence is not yet formulated in terms of a superpotential.
+Such a formulation is known to be somewhat subtle, requiring the exclusion of some critical values; see \cite[Sec.\ 5]{aurouxkatzarkovorlovprojective} or \cite{abouzaid-toric}.
+It may be interesting to explore this using the present methods.